tdiprima/AI-Chart-Builder/README.md

 **Time Series Charts**

-1. Plot the daily closing prices of the S&P 500 index for the past 5 years.
+1. Plot the daily closing prices of the S&P 500 index for the past year.
-2. Create a chart of the average temperature in New York City over the past 10 years.
+2. Create a chart of the average temperature in New York City over the past year.
 3. Show a chart of the number of COVID-19 cases in the United States over the past 6 months.

 **Geographic Charts**